Battōtai (song)

-"Battōtai" (抜刀隊) is a Japanese gunka composed by Charles Leroux in 1887.
-Its lyrics were originally written as a poem by Toyama Masakazu in 1882.
-The song was based off the Battle of Tabaruzaka, and the poem that made up the lyrics was inspired by the 1854 English poem "The Charge of the Light Brigade".
-A variation of the song, titled "Army March," has served as the march of the Japan Ground Self-Defense Force since 2007.
+"Battōtai" (抜刀隊) is a Japanese gunka whose lyrics come from a poem written by Toyama Masakazu in 1882 and whose melody was composed by the bandmaster of the Imperial Japanese Army Band, Charles Leroux, in 1887.
+The song was based on the Battle of Tabaruzaka, and the poem that made up the lyrics was inspired by the 1854 English poem "The Charge of the Light Brigade".
+A variation of the song, titled "Army March," has served as the march of the Japan Ground Self-Defense Force (JGSDF) since 2007.

 Background

 The song references the Battōtai, who fought in the Battle of Tabaruzaka during the 1877 Satsuma Rebellion.
-Due to supply problems and heavy rain, the Satsuma rebels were forced to engage with the Imperial Japanese Army in hand-to-hand combat.
+Due to supply problems and heavy rain, the Satsuma rebels were forced to engage with the Imperial Japanese Army (IJA) in hand-to-hand combat.
 The Satsuma rebels inflicted heavy casualties against Imperial forces, who were mostly conscripts with no experience in wielding swords.
 Lieutenant General Yamagata Aritomo selected and deployed men from the surrounding area who were proficient with swords.
 He named this unit the Battōtai, or "Drawn-Sword regiment."